AlexandrePhilibert/dai-labo-4/README.md

 ${VISUAL:-${EDITOR:-vi}} "docker-compose.yaml"
 # Start the container stack
 docker compose up -d
-# Wait a minute for the certificates to be issued, and tada!
+# Wait a minute for the certificates to be issued, and tada 🎉!
 ```

 ## Access the app